alicraigmile/bbc-web-inspector/README.md

 Usage
 ===

-While on any bpage, launch the devtools, you should see a new tab called 'Inspect BBC web'.
+While on any page, launch the devtools, you should see a new tab called 'Inspect BBC web'.

 Please visit  a BBC web page (*.bbc.com/* *.bbc.co.uk/*) and the panel will update with findings about the page.